grifart/tables/README.md

             schema.table.column: App\Tables\MyType
 ```

-Alternatively, you can implement the `TypeResolverConfigurator` interface and register the implementation in the DI container.
-Tables will automatically pick it up and pass the `TypeResolver` to the configurator's `configure()` method.
+Alternatively, you can register implementations of the `TypeResolverConfigurator` interface in the DI container.
+Tables will automatically pick them up and pass the `TypeResolver` to the configurators's `configure()` method.

 #### Custom types